auntiepickle/ff7seventhheavensteamdeck/README.md

-_To summarize, we are creating a symbolic link between our Final Fantasy VII Common directory and our bottle environment where we will run the executable. .
-Setting it up this way will allow us to make use of the default folder configuration of the installer, and you will simply be able to press "next" at this step of the install._
+_To summarize, we are creating a symbolic link between our Final Fantasy VII Common directory and our bottle environment where we will run the executable.
+This way allows us to use our FF7 install.